-The tish program has been going for 19 years.
+The tish program has been going for more than 20 years.
 We meet at 9:00 AM on Shabbat and receive a presentation on a topic that falls into one of the following categories:

 - An aspect of Jewish civilization (history, literature, the arts, customs, etc.)

 - Any general ethical or social justice issue

 - Yourself (your work, or your passion, something that helps us know you better)